abravalheri/ini2toml/README.rst

 Automatically translates |ini_cfg|_ files into TOML_

-.. warning:: This project is **experimental** and under development (so by no means production-ready).
+.. important:: This project is **experimental** and under development (so by no means production-ready).
    Issue reports and contributions are very welcome.